Save Big on Cyber Monday! Up to 40% Off

 Note

 You can save the import settings as a template for future use.
-Click Save Template on any wizard page to save the selected settings.
-Next time, you should choose only a template and specify a location of the Source data - all the settings will be already set.
+Click Save on any wizard page and select the Save Template option to save the defined settings.
+Next time, you can choose a template, specify a location of the source data, and start the import with all the settings already in place.

 Check the imported table